ArsenShnurkov/Common/README.md

 Common
 ======

-This Common library currently contains some generic binary search trees that I've been working on lately.

-See Insert.png, Find.png, and Delete.png for speed comparisons between the various trees.
-These timings are mainly intended to serve as basic comparisons between the different trees.
-After my recent optimizations, the slowest operation (AVLTree Insert) is approximately 20% faster than it was.
+This library contains some commonly used data structures.
+I mainly wrote them for the educational challenge, but I believe they've evolved to the point where they could be quite useful over a wide variety of applications.

 * BinarySearchTree is an unabalanced BST that uses iterative algorithms in order to avoid stack overflows.
-* BinarySearchTreeBase is a base class for the AVL and Red/Black Trees that uses recursive algorithms.
-This class cannot be instantiated on its own.
 * RedBlackTree is a self-balancing BST that has faster inserts and deletes than the AVLTree, but slower lookup speeds.
+RedBlackTree uses recursive algorithms.
 * AVLTree is a self-balancing BST that has slower inserts than the RedBlackTree but faster lookup speeds.

-Originally I was using the iterative BinarySearchTree as the base class for the self balancing trees.
-That implementation required that I maintain a stack of nodes that could be used to walk up and rebalance the binary tree after insertion and deletion.
-My timings found that the recursive BST was considerably faster than the iterative BST with parent stack so I decided to remove the parent stack and make the BinarySearchTree sealed.
+This tree is also recursive.
+* Skip List achiieves approximately the same performance as a Red-Black or AVL tree but it's implementation is much more simple and easy to understand.
+* Heap can be constructed as either a min or a max heap.

+The insert, delete, and find timings are for an older itereation of the code but can still be used to see an approximate comparison of the efficiency of each operation.
+The timings included for the BinarySearchTreeBase can be ignored.
+This used to be a base class shared between the AVL and RedBlackTrees and has been removed in order to increase their efficiency.

+This solution includes 574 unit tests that cover all of the important functionality in the library.